m-azra3l/eth-proof-intermediate/Project1/README.md

 # Project 1

-This is the first project in ETH-Proof-Intermediate, in this project I am tasked to a create smart contract that implements the require(), assert() and revert() statements.
+This is the first project in ETH-Proof-Intermediate, in this project I am tasked to create smart contract that implements the require(), assert() and revert() statements.

 ## Getting Started